wp-plugins/wp-to-twitter/readme.txt

 * Deprecated support for WP versions older than 3.3.3.
 * Renamed StormTwitter class for better namespacing and because it's substantively changed as I'm using it.
 * Modified Twitter feed caching to save as local file or as transient if file system not available.
+* Removed PHP < 5 warning, since I no longer support versions of WordPress that allow PHP 4.
+* #author# Template tag only worked if WP Tweets PRO installed.

 = 2.7.3 =